 Do you like eggnog?
 I love it.
 I can never get enough, actually, although I only allow myself to drink a few glasses of it each season.
-(Because, really, I could guzzle a whole jug.
-By myself.
+(Because, really, I could guzzle a whole jug full by myself.
 In one night.)

 However, I don’t count making eggnog into dessert part of the drinking allowance, thank goodness.
 Which means I get to eat as many eggnog goodies as I want…all season long.